mishael-o/Dapper.SimpleSqlBuilder/docs/github-pages/index.md

 - `Builder` - for building static, dynamic, and complex SQL queries.
 - `Fluent Builder` - for building SQL queries using fluent API.

- The library also provides an alternative to static classes via [dependency injection](docs/configuration/dependency-injection.md).
+ The library also provides an alternative to static classes via [Dependency Injection](docs/configuration/dependency-injection.md).

 ### Create SQL query with the `Builder`